 (1) Check that your second airline is listed on this list of eligible carriers.

 NOTE!
-We tried the obvious!
+Yes – we tried the obvious!
 Even with no checked luggage and an onward boarding pass for flight #2 ready in hand, you are still not allowed to transit in Bangkok.
 No matter what, you have to exit through baggage claim in Bangkok and proceed through departures upstairs.
 Don’t blame the messenger!

 Other airlines: How to transfer to domestic at BKK